Housing Lottery FAQ | 2019

 We offer a variety of room types to meet a variety of individual needs.

 Students with ADA accommodations go through Housing Lottery as well.
 It is likely that you will find a room that meets your needs during your room selection appointment.
-However, if you select a room that does not meet your needs, contact the Learning Support Services Office (LSS) prior to May 15, 2019 to inquire about options to have your needs met.
+However, if you select a room that does not meet your needs, contact the Office of Accessibility and Accommodation Services (OAA) prior to May 15, 2019 to inquire about options to have your needs met.

 No, you do not have to participate in the Housing Lottery if you plan on studying abroad in the Fall.
 However, if you do not know if you have been accepted to study abroad before the Housing Lottery deadline, you can choose to still participate in the Housing Lottery.
 If you do participate and select a room and then cancel, you will be charged a cancellation fee according to the fee schedule.
 If you do not participate in the Housing Lottery and then determine you need a room, you can participate in a different housing process over the summer.
 Contact the Housing Office for more information.